sguzunov/docs/docs/developers/05_testing-your-app/testing-your-app.md

 ## Overview

-There are two general approaches for testing Glue42 enabled applications depending on whether you are an individual app owner or a team within your organization responsible for the Glue42 integration flow.
+There are two general approaches for testing Glue42 enabled apps depending on whether you are an individual app owner or a team within your organization responsible for the Glue42 integration flow.

-Application owners can test their Glue42 apps by mocking the Glue42 methods used in them with the help of any familiar testing framework.
+App owners can test their Glue42 apps by mocking the Glue42 methods used in them with the help of any familiar testing framework.

 For end-to-end automation tests, it is recommended to use the [Playwright](https://playwright.dev/) testing tool.
 The next section details a sample test case using Playwright.

 ## Testing with Playwright

-[Playwright](https://playwright.dev/) allows you to create end-to-end automation tests for [**Glue42 Enterprise**](https://glue42.com/enterprise/) and your Glue42 enabled applications.
+[Playwright](https://playwright.dev/) allows you to create end-to-end automation tests for [**Glue42 Enterprise**](https://glue42.com/enterprise/) and your Glue42 enabled apps.

 *For more in-depth information on using Playwright, see the [Playwright official documentation](https://playwright.dev/docs/intro).*